ReoLanguage/reo-graphical-editor/README.md

 ```console
 $ npm start
 ```
-Then go to localhost:8080 and have fun!
+Then visit http://localhost:8080 and have fun!

 ## Origin
 This repository is in continuation of the original project developed by [@maarten1001](https://github.com/maarten1001).